MikeC-A6/cross-benefits-documentation/deep_research/solutioning/load_time_ux_deep_research.md

     Note right of Browser: **INP** – Measure time to next paint after click
 ```

-**Diagram 2: Front-End Component Hierarchy and Performance Hooks**
+### Diagram 2: Front-End Component Hierarchy and Performance Hooks

-This flowchart illustrates the structure of the React/Redux front-end for CST and highlights where performance measurements occur.
-The diagram shows the main application component, subcomponents for claims and appeals, the Redux store interactions, and the points at which we start/stop timers for performance.
+This flowchart illustrates the structure of the `React`/`Redux` front-end for CST and highlights where performance measurements occur.
+It shows the main application component, subcomponents, `Redux` store interactions, and points for performance timing.

 ```mermaid
 flowchart TD